michaelplanknz/household-contact-matrices-nz/README.md

 - popsize.csv - population size derived from the New Zealand household composition data (after imputation and mapping to 5-year age bands).
 - household_matrix_metadata.xlsx - metadata for the household contact matrix files.
 - synpop.zip - compressed folder containing synpop.csv - the synthetic population derived from the New Zealand household composition data in 10-year age bands.
-- synpop_netadata.xlsx - metadata for the synthetic population file.
+- synpop_metadata.xlsx - metadata for the synthetic population file.

+It also contains the figure files that are written by main.m and appear in the article.

 # Acknowledgements